by Martin Maenza

 “Not only that,” added Dawn, “but Professor Szackas referred to Sonar as his Emperor.
 From what I’ve been able to find of Green Lantern’s past cases against Sonar, he had only ever been a citizen of Modora, which as Karen pointed out was led by Fando.
 In fact, he’s been jailed in that country several times over the years.
 So I think there’s a possibility that Sonar might be planning to take over Modora or maybe has already taken over recently.
 Of course, it’s hard to know anything of what goes on in that country, since the news is so tightly controlled.”

 “What we do know is that Sonar hasn’t been seen here in the U.S. since last year,” said Karen.
-“But he was spotted leading the Modoran troops against the alien invaders during the alien invasion back in January and the Martian/Atlantean invasion in February.
-It’s possible that he’s no longer considered a disgraced criminal but now a hero or Modora’s new ruler, since Fando the Mad died around the same time.”
+“But he was spotted leading the Modoran troops against the alien invaders during the alien invasion back in January and the Martian/Atlantean invasion in February. (*) It’s possible that he’s no longer considered a disgraced criminal but is now a hero or even Modora’s new ruler, since Fando the Mad died around the same time.”

 “So we’ve got us a little mouse who wants to roar,” Hank concluded.
 “I’m guessing he wants this new sonic armor to do more than defend his little nation.
 I wouldn’t be too surprised if he plans to go on the offensive and starts to stage his own attacks on his neighbors.”
 Hank slammed his fist down on the table.
 “I say we round him up before he can even leave the U.S.!”

 “Sounds good to me,” Charley said.
 “He totally won’t know what hit him.
 Right, Arisia?”

 “So let’s suit up and kick some Euro-trash butt!”
 Hank announced as he rose from his seat.